kjanshair/kjanshair.github.io/_posts/aws/2020-9-18-setting-up-aws-managed-remote-access-vpn-vpg-1-2.md

 We will start by creating a *Virtual Private Gateway*.

-#### Creating using Virtual Private Gateway
+#### Creating a Virtual Private Gateway

-As said: Virtual Private Gateway is a software appliance that sits at the edge of the VPC in AWS.
-Go to VPC home page => Virtual Private Gateways:
+As previously mentioned: Virtual Private Gateway is a software appliance that sits at the edge of the VPC in AWS.
+Go to the VPC home page => Virtual Private Gateways:

 {% if jekyll.environment == "production" %}
 <img src="https://kjanshair.blob.core.windows.net/aws/setting-up-aws-managed-s2s-vpn-vpg-1-2/1.png" alt="1" class="img-responsive center-block"/>
 {% endif %}

-Click **Create Virtual Private Gateway**, assign a tag name and choose Amazon Default ASN:
+Click **Create Virtual Private Gateway**, assign a tag name to it and choose Amazon Default ASN:

 {% if jekyll.environment == "production" %}
 <img src="https://kjanshair.blob.core.windows.net/aws/setting-up-aws-managed-s2s-vpn-vpg-1-2/2.png" alt="2" class="img-responsive center-block"/>